 What to do if you know your child is being cyberbullied

-If you know your child is being cyberbullied, the first thing to do is to be supportive and empathetic.
+There is no perfect strategy on how to solve cyberbullying, although, if you know your child is being cyberbullied, the first thing to do is to be supportive and empathetic.
 Make sure that they know it’s not their fault.
 Cyberbullying is serious and upsetting, so try not to minimise or trivialise the situation in order to make your child ‘feel better’.
 Avoid the temptation to stop your child going online at all; this will more likely result in them not telling you if it occurs again.

 Ways to offer emotional support to your child include: